-Our recent audit on the NHS in Scotland highlighted the ways in which some people have been more adversely affected by Covid-19 than others.
-And our audits of performance at local government level provide further examples of the inequalities experienced by people living in different communities across Scotland.
+Our audit on the NHS in Scotland highlighted the ways in which some people have been more adversely affected by Covid-19 than others; and our audits of performance at local government level provide further examples of the inequalities experienced by people living in different communities across Scotland.

 We are committed to ensuring that the experience of service users is reflected in our audit and reporting.
 This will help us to shine a light on the most important issues, supporting public bodies in Scotland to focus their efforts on the areas that will make the most difference to our lives.